 "One of the biggest regrets in life is having to move away from friends.
-However, we are only moving a short distance away and will be back from time to time.
-Also hope my friends call on me in my new office," said Dr. E. O. McClellan.
+However, we are only moving a short distance Vehicle Inspections away and will be back from time to time.
+Also hope my Begins September 15 friends call on me in my new last meeting night until the sum- office," said Dr. E. O. McClellan,